Santa Maria College, Perth: History

 Santa Maria College was established by the Sisters of Mercy and opened on 6 February 1938 in the riverside suburb of Attadale, Western Australia.
 The College initially enrolled approximately 60 boarders and 13 day students, staffed by seven Sisters of Mercy.
 The boarding students were transferred from Victoria Square Ladies’ College (now Mercedes College).

 The opening ceremony was conducted by Archbishop Prendiville, and the site was chosen for its elevated location with views of the Swan River.
 The main building, designed in the Spanish Mission style, was the first structure constructed on the property.
 It was funded through land purchases costing £5,000 and an advance from the bank of £30,000.

 The College was developed in response to the increasing demand for boarding places from regional families.
 It played a significant role during the Second World War, when it was reviewed for use as a military hospital and hosted Sunday Mass for soldiers stationed nearby.
 After the war, as Perth’s suburbs expanded, the College transitioned from a primarily boarding school to one with a growing population of day students.

 The school’s origins are grounded in the work of Catherine McAuley, who founded the Sisters of Mercy in 1831 in Dublin, Ireland.
 The first Sisters arrived in Western Australia in 1846, led by Ursula Frayne, and opened their first school in Perth that same year.
 Their legacy of education, service and compassion continues to shape the College’s mission and values.

 Governance

 Santa Maria College operates under the governance of Mercy Education Limited, the delegated authority of the Institute of Sisters of Mercy of Australia and Papua New Guinea (ISMAPNG).
 Through its board of directors, Mercy Education oversees the governance and operation of eleven Mercy Sponsored Colleges owned by ISMAPNG, including Santa Maria College.

 Associations

 Santa Maria College is an education provider affiliated with the Catholic Education Western Australia (CEWA), the governing body for Catholic schools in the state.
 The College is also a member of the Association of Independent Schools of Western Australia (AISWA), which supports the development and advocacy of independent education.

-In addition, Santa Maria College is a proud member of the Independent Girls Schools Sporting Association, which provides students with access to a broad range of interschool sporting competitions and opportunities for personal and team development.
+In addition, Santa Maria College is a member of the Independent Girls Schools Sporting Association, which provides access to a range of interschool sporting competitions.